 The recovery was long and painful; it took almost two years for Mike to recover from his injuries physically.
 In the first two weeks after being shot, the Navy SEAL lost fifty-five pounds.
 Today, he still deals with the pain and PTSD (Post Traumatic Stress Disorder).
 Like so many veterans, he has PTSD and Traumatic Brain Injury – the invisible wounds of war.

 Day, who describes the incident as “a single gunfight on an ordinary day at the office”, lists his injuries matter-of-factly on his personal website: “I was shot in both legs, both arms, my left thumb was almost amputated, I was shot in the abdomen and had a colostomy bag for a year, my right scapula was shattered, I was shot twice in the buttocks, once in the scrotum and my body armour was hit multiple times which caused fractured ribs and contusions on my lungs.”

 Carrer and recommendations

 Senior Chief Petty Officer Mike Day proudly served twenty-one years and three months as a U.S. Navy SEAL.
-His military awards include the Navy Cross; two Bronze Stars, one with Valor; a Purple Heart; and a number of other accommodations.
-Day continues to lead and train other military Special Operations personnel and law enforcement professionals as a tactical training instructor.
-He is the founder of Warrior Tribe, a non-profit organization that provides resiliency programming for young people, veterans, and trauma survivors.
+His military awards include the Navy Cross; two Bronze Stars, Valor; a Purple Heart; and several other accommodations.
+The day continues to lead and train other military Special Operations personnel and law enforcement professionals as a tactical training instructor.
+Additionally, he is the founder of Warrior Tribe, a non-profit organization that provides resiliency programming for young people, veterans, and trauma survivors.